Virginia Overton

 Virginia Overton (born 1971) is an American artist.
 She is known for her site-specific and sculpture works that often incorporate found or readymade objects.
 In 2018 she was the first female artist to have a solo exhibition at the Socrates Sculpture Park in Long Island City, Queens, New York.

 Early life and education

 Overton was born in Nashville, Tennessee, in 1971.
 Overton has said that, although her mother was a painter, it was her father who started her interest in sculpting.
 Although she tried other jobs, Overton acknowledged that she wanted to become an artist because she felt it was important to find a career that contributed to society.
 After leaving Tennessee, Overton worked in New Mexico and North Carolina in various teaching jobs.
 She eventually earned her Masters of Fine Arts and Bachelor of Fine Arts from the University of Memphis before moving to New York.
 While in New York, Overton collaborated with various artists in a shared studio.
+Virginia Overton is represented by Bortolami and White Cube.